shiratsu/UISample/README.md

 *

 ## Caution for using
-* If possible,please tell me before using.I will happy.
+* If possible,please let us know before using.I will be happy.
 * If there are any question,please create issue.